cropsgg/Course-Schedule-Optimizer/README.md

 ## Technical Details

 ### Algorithm
-The application uses a greedy algorithm for scheduling optimization:
+The application uses a greedy algorithm for scheduling optimization with the following priorities:
-1. Lab classes are prioritized over theory classes
+1. Lab classes are prioritized over theory classes (they require more time slots)
+2. Courses with more classes per week are scheduled first (more difficult to place)
+3. Courses requiring consistent rooms are scheduled before flexible ones
+4. Even distribution of classes throughout the week
-2. Room availability is checked across all 7 floors
+5. Room availability is checked across all 7 floors
-3. Extra-mural hour is automatically blocked
+6. Extra-mural hour is automatically blocked
-4. Teacher rooms (14 and 15) are reserved
+7. Teacher rooms (14 and 15) are reserved
-5. Multi-slot labs are handled properly in the timetable display

 ### Room Naming Convention
 Rooms are identified using the format `Floor-RoomNumber` (e.g., `2-05` for floor 2, room 5)